 Medieval Westeros

-Natural and archaeological sites in Ireland have long been highlighted in the series, from the Dark Hedges to Inch Abbey and many others (which this medievalist recently visited).
+Natural and archeological sites in Ireland have long been highlighted in the series, from the Dark Hedges to Inch Abbey and many others (which this medievalist recently visited).
 As an undergraduate student studying abroad in Spain over a decade ago, I walked the streets, visited gardens, and marveled at palaces and churches from Córdoba to Gerona that have since become the stage for assassinations and alliances in Dorne or sites of militant faith and cataclysmic explosions in Kingslanding.

 This season, we were treated to additional medieval architectural spaces in Spain, and especially in the Basque Country: the Hermitage of Saint John the Baptist in Gaztelugatxe, with its majestic winding stone staircase, was recast as Dragonstone, and the hilltop Castillo de Almodóvar del Río in Córdoba formed the backdrop of Highgarden.
 And high on my bucket list of places to visit is Italica (Santiponce), whose ancient Roman arena became the Dragonpit, where our dramatic season ended.